CeON/CERMINE/TRAINING.md

-This document describes the procedures of preparing custom models for two tasks: document zone classification and reference parsing, and gives information about how to include them in the system.
+This document describes the procedures of preparing custom models for two tasks: document zone classification and reference parsing, and gives information about how to include custom models in the system.

 ## Zone classification